 This place is inspired by a Korean TV show “W – Two Worlds.”

 Knowing what consumers are looking for, a cafe in South Korea offers visitors a one-of-a-kind experience that they couldn’t resist.
-For those who have ever watched a cartoon and wondered what it would be like to step into that world, Cafe Yeonnam-dong 239-20 in Seoul now allows you to transport into a two-dimensional world.
+For those who have ever watched a cartoon and wondered what it would be like to step into that world, Cafe Yeonnam-dong 239-20 in Seoul now allows you to experience that.

 7 Facts You Probably Didn’t Know About Iceland